THE COUNTY OF WARREN

 Section 4: Maternity Leave

 Employees covered by this Agreement shall be entitled to maternity leave as hereinafter set forth.
 An employee shall notify the Employer of her pregnancy as soon as it is medically confirmed but no later than the end of the third month of the pregnancy.
 Except for reasons of health and safety or inability to perform her job, the pregnant employee shall be permitted to work provided the attending physician approves and so advises in writing.
 Such employee shall be granted any earned and accumulated sick leave during the time prior to the expected date of confinement and for six weeks after the actual date of birth.
-Additional time beyond the six weeks shall be granted upon presentation of doctor’s certificates setting forth the necessity therefore.
+Additional time beyond the six weeks shall be granted upon presentation of doctor’s certificates setting forth the necessity therefor.
 Additional time off associated with maternity, other than the medically related sick leave mentioned above may be requested as leave without pay, provided that in no event shall such leave extend beyond one years duration.
 Such leave without pay requests are subject to the provisions of Section 9 below, with the following exception: the employee may request a leave with pay without having first exhausted accumulated sick leave.

 Section 5: Administrative Personal Leave